 If more than one family member needs to use nasal saline, each person should use their own bottle.
 This will prevent spreading germs.

-Pour the contents of the saline packet into the bottle.
-First–time users should start with 1 packet to make an isotonic solution.
+Pour the contents of 1 saline packet into the bottle.

 Put the cap back on the bottle and tighten.
 Gently shake the bottle until the saline is dissolved.

 Turn the bottle upside down so the comfort tip is facing up.
 Lean over the sink with your head bent down so you are looking into the basin.
 Place the comfort tip up to your right nostril and gently insert the tip so that it forms a comfortable seal.
 Aim the tip at the back of your head, not at the top of your head.